fbpx

 This comes down to defining what an expert is!

-He is the one who knows his practice very well and who can attest to his skills.
-Trained, knowledgeable, already experienced in some significant experiments, his objective is to perfect his art in practice by multiplying the experiments as often as possible.
+She/he is the one who knows her/his practice very well and who can attest to her/his skills.
+Trained, knowledgeable, already experienced in some significant experiments, her/his objective is to improve her/his art in practice by multiplying the experiments as often as possible.

-If you define yourself as such, then don’t hesitate to consult all our programs that mention the expert level.
+If you define yourself as such, then do not hesitate to consult all our programs that mention the expert level.

 When in doubt, call in a professional!

-• The very large number of people on the TMB has encouraged the formation of a wider trail.
+• The very large number of people on the TMB has encouraged the formation of wider trails.
 The path is much more “rolling”, convenient and “smoothed” by the passage of hikers, mountain bikers, pack animals).
-Walking is therefore easier on the TMB trails.
+Walking is easier on the TMB trails.

-• The Chamonix-Zermatt trails cross passes that are higher in altitude.
-The physical effort is therefore more demanding and the climatic constraints potentially more severe.
+• The Chamonix-Zermatt trails cross passes that are higher in altitude (between 2600m/8500ft and 2900m/9700ft).
+The physical effort is more demanding and the climatic constraints potentially more severe.

-• The Chamonix – Zermatt itinerary presents stages or portions of stages that are more technical (the crossing of the Grand Desert for example).
+• The itinerary presents stages or portions of stages that are more technical (the crossing of the Grand Desert for example, scree slopes and desert terrains over 2600m/ 8500ft where the marking are minimalist painting on rocks ).
 Overall, the trails are narrower, and there are more exposed passages that require more physical and psychological effort.

 • The Chamonix – Zermatt program offers a much greater daily vertical drop and total distance covered.
 The management of the effort and the recovery time requires more experience.

-By making day trips that offer an equivalent or more demanding level of difficulty.
-By multiplying experiences that reinforce our skills and abilities (diversifying practice environments and modes of execution, forcing our talent in order to increase our level of practice and technicality), by promoting the acquisition of new skills (map reading, navigation with the compass or GPS for example).
+You can take day trips that offer an equivalent or more demanding level of difficulty.
+You can also multiply experiences that consolidate your skills & abilities (diversify practice environments and modes of execution, acquire new skills like map reading, compass or GPS navigation).

 Scroll to Top